pulumi/docs/pulumi-hugo/themes/default/content/what-is/what-are-docker-configs.md

 Now that you're equipped with the knowledge of Docker Configs, take your cloud infrastructure management to the next level with Pulumi.
 Explore these key resources to deepen your understanding and enhance your implementation strategies:

-- **Advanced Configuration Management**: Discover how to efficiently manage configuration data in your cloud applications.
+- **Advanced configuration management**: Discover how to efficiently manage configuration data in your cloud applications.
 Dive into Pulumi's [Configuration Management docs](/docs/concepts/config/) for in-depth information on creating and managing configuration across stacks and projects.
-- **Container Management Solutions**: Learn about deploying containers with ease using Pulumi.
+- **Container management solutions**: Learn about deploying containers with ease using Pulumi.
 Whether you prefer low-management solutions like AWS Fargate and Microsoft ACI for ease of deployment or require complete control with Kubernetes-based solutions, our [Container Management](/containers/) docs provide comprehensive insights.
 They cover everything from managing clusters and infrastructure to deploying application containers in various environments.

 Our [community on Slack](https://slack.pulumi.com/) is always open for discussions, questions, and sharing experiences.
 Join us there and become part of our growing community of cloud professionals!